 - A land bridge would not reduce the traffic deaths and life-altering injuries that occur on the highway every year

-- A land bridge limits opportunities for reparative investment like affordable housing and business space
+- A land bridge limits opportunities for reparative investment like affordable housing and business space to the land bridge itself as opposed to the entire 7.5 project corridor

 - A land bridge does not reduce greenhouse gas emissions